fbpx

 While the industry awaits CMS and the government to shed light on future health IT incentive programs, we wanted to hear from a local MD about her impressions of MU, the rapid adoption of EHRs, and their impact on how physicians take care of and interact with patients at her organization.

-Dr. Whitney Kiebel, MD, iMU Quantum States an emergency and pediatric physician in her final year of residency at the University of Arizona College of Medicine in Tucson.
+Dr. Whitney Kiebel, MD, is an emergency and pediatric physician in her final year of residency at the University of Arizona College of Medicine in Tucson.
 She was interviewed via email in late February.

 HealthTECH: What are your overall feelings on the the impact EHRs have had on your day-to-day work?